pxr687/bootstrap_tutorial/README.md

 ## Description of files/folders

-`bootstrap.ipynb` - the main presentation notebook
+`bootstrap.ipynb` - the main presentation notebook.

-`bootstrap.Rmd` - .Rmd version of the presentation notebook (requires Jupytext)
+`bootstrap.Rmd` - .Rmd version of the presentation notebook (requires Jupytext).

-`data/` - data used in the presentation notebook
+`data/` - data used in the presentation notebook.

-`images/` - folder of images used in the presentation notebook
+`images/` - folder of images used in the presentation notebook.

 `README.md` - this README file.